Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 an array of printable ASCII characters.
 This is useful in two contexts:

 * Embedding binary data in a plain-text document.
-The _Section Format_ used in [OTContract](OTContract.md) is defined a document that is readable by humans.
-  In order to be able to attach signatures, it is necessary to encode the binary data in a ([Base64][Base64]) encoded form.
+The _Section Format_ used in [OTContract](OTContract.md) is defined as a document that is readable by humans.
+In order to be able to attach signatures, it is necessary to encode the binary data in [Base64][Base64].
 * Embedding plain-text strings in XML documents.
 As structured data format, it is impossible to safely embed arbitrary data in an XML file when using string concatenation, which is currently used to assemble XML in opentxs.
 Plain-text